Call me in the dark.

 everything off-brand and cheaper

-Color me with a Crayola Crayon in the wrong wrapper,
+Color me with a Crayola crayon in the

 Love me like they never could.